Proladon/Picnel.io-2/README.md

 - Traditional Chinese support and more language support

 ## Contributes
 I'm just a beginner to coding and this my first time using electron.
-So it's really welcome and grateful if anyone can help improve this code quality or any anothors contributes.
+So it's really welcome and grateful for if anyone can help improve this code quality or any anothors contributes.